niyisurvey/pt-template-aggregator/README.md

 ## 📄 License

 This project is provided as is.
 You are free to use, modify, and distribute it.
-If you wish to specify a formal open-source license, please create a `LICENSE` file (e.g., MIT License).

----
-Maintained by Niyi Survey.
+A mention though wouldn't go amiss 🥹